Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test7_clue_analysis(gemini).md

 ### Informed Clues: 5/5
 **Excellent - Outstanding**

-The clues are highly specific and descriptive, effectively capturing the core concepts and plot elements of 'Inception' without using any forbidden words or synonyms.
-They cover the dream-sharing, subconscious manipulation, layered realities, the protagonist's personal struggles, and the famous ambiguous ending, all pointing directly to 'Inception'.
+The clues are highly specific and directly describe elements unique to 'Inception' without overlapping with the other choices.
+They avoid any answer-word contamination and use descriptive paraphrases effectively.

 ✅ Strengths:
 - Generally specific and relate to correct answer